Canute VI of Denmark: Succession

 Canute's friend and chief advisor, Bishop Absalon died on 21 March 1201.
 He had been one of the most important figures in all of Danish history.
 Under King Canute VI, Absalon was the chief policymaker in Danish politics.
 Absalon was buried beside his father in Sorø church.
 His epitaph reads "a good and brave man".
-Just a year later on 12 November 1202, Canute died suddenly at age 39.
+Less than two years later on 12 November 1202, Canute died suddenly at age 39.

 In 1177, Canute married Gertrude (ca.1155–1197), daughter of Duke Henry the Lion of Saxony.

 She was first married to Frederick IV, Duke of Swabia in 1166 and had become a widow in 1167.
 During their marriage, Canute and Gertrude had no children.
 King Canute was succeeded by his younger brother Valdemar II of Denmark (1170–1241) who ruled from 1202 to 1241.